 Movements in interest rates can arise from a number of sources, including inflationary pressures.
-Changes in interest rates can affect the fair value of fixed income securities and technical provisions under Solvency II.
+Changes in interest rates can affect the fair value of fixed income securities and technical provisions.
 As interest rates rise, the fair value of fixed income portfolios decline and conversely, as interest rates decline, their fair value rises.
 To minimise the risk of investment value falls, Calpe adheres to investment policy guidelines established by Calpe's Investment Committee in line with Calpe's strategy and TransRe's overall objectives.
-As mentioned, the impact of interest rate risk on the investment portfolio has substantially reduced as a result of the portfolio de-risking following Berkshire Hathaway's acquisition of Alleghany.
+As mentioned, Calpe's interest rate risk is low as a result of the investment portfolio's short duration.